Doors Open Ottawa – Explore Ottawa’s culture, history, and architecture for FREE June 2 and 3, 2018!

 If you missed this year’s event, don’t worry!
-It will be back next year on June 2 and 3, 2018, so mark it in your calendar and pay homage to Ottawa’s history, culture, and stunning architecture on June 3 and 4 during Doors Open Ottawa 2017!
+It will be back next year on June 2 and 3, 2018, so mark it in your calendar and pay homage to Ottawa’s history, culture, and stunning architecture!
 It’s free, it’s fun, and it’s the perfect way to discover how Canada’s Capital has become the beautiful city it is today.
 And don't forget...
 Share your #DoorsOpenOttawa experience on Facebook, Twitter, and Instagram.

 For disability-related accommodation required to participate fully in this event, please contact us at firstname.lastname@example.org or call 3-1-1.